The Engagement Matters Podcast

 Different perspectives drive the need to collaborate

 At first glance, Bill Parker and Travis Peterson are typical GIS Supervisors.
 They both manage teams that collect, store, analyze, and visualize data (electric for Bill and gas for Travis).
 They both build web applications and automations to keep data flowing around their teams and stakeholders.
 They both believe in the power of GIS to help people do their work and understand the impact that it makes.
 What makes them unique is that they both have experienced GIS across a wide range of industries and use cases.
-Bill’s journey started as an archeologist in college whereas Travis’s started in the US Marine Corps surveying and analyzing data.
-Both transitioned into the private sector, dabbled in technology startups, and eventually found their way into PG&E. Travis summarizes his past experience as having “seen GIS through a few lenses” which has helped him understand what his coworkers across the gas business need.
+Bill’s journey started as an archeologist in college, whereas Travis’s started in the US Marine Corps surveying and analyzing data.
+Both transitioned into the private sector, dabbled in technology startups, and eventually found their way into PG&E. Travis summarizes his previous experience as having “seen GIS through a few lenses” which has helped him understand what his coworkers across the gas business need.
 Similarly, Bill views his time “working as a consultant in environmental” as something that helped him see the differences in what biologists or transportation planners needed from GIS.
 In both cases, these wide-ranging experiences have helped both men see the wide range of needs that users place on a GIS.

 Transparency isn’t always the way, but collaboration always is

 The first major insight that’s clear from Bill and Travis is that their collaboration efforts are based on giving users what they need and what they can actually use (collaboration), not just giving everyone unfettered access to everything (transparency).
 This is not to say that transparency is bad, but just that in the context of PG&E’s business that it isn’t as valuable as collaboration.
 Bill highlights the focus on collaborating by focusing on the fact that “there’s sometimes a lot of overlap between the requests that come into [his] electric group and Travis’s gas group.”
 Take for example the environmental team that needs to know where projects are happening from each side of the business.
 Both Bill and Travis could simply share the line feature layer that shows the highly detailed work that will happen.
 That transparency without the subject matter expertise to understand the data isn’t valuable to PG&E staff.
 What’s more important is to “get these folks all talking and sharing and open those lines of communication” with the help of GIS.
-That’s collaboration and is why Bill and Travis work together to build their GeoHub site that uses ArcGIS Hub and ArcGIS Online.
+That’s collaboration and is why Bill and Travis worked together to build their GeoHub site that uses ArcGIS Hub and ArcGIS Online.
 It’s a virtual place where base GIS data (streets, boundaries, imagery) can be found and where a more guided use of GIS can be curated.

 The GeoHub supports collaboration and communicates the vision